 Hiking to Mala Osojnica Viewpoint

-After you’ve enjoyed the view at Ojstrica viewpoint, you can continue the adventure and hike even higher to Mala Osojnica Viewpoint.
-At the height of 670 metres, it is a 15-20 minute hike from Ojstrica, where you’ll find further astonishing views over the landscapes.
+After you’ve enjoyed the view at the Ojstrica viewpoint, you can continue the adventure and hike even higher to Mala Osojnica Viewpoint.
+At a height of 670 metres, it is a 15-20 minute hike from Ojstrica, where you’ll find further astonishing views over the landscapes.

 Tips for Hiking Ojstrica Viewpoint

 Here are some further tips for hiking to Ojstrica Viewpoint to ensure you get the very best out of your experience.